 CIO.com: You say that now is the time for CIOs to take back control of IT processes and vendor management.
 But having outsourced a significant portion of IT to date, have they retained the skills necessary to do this?

 Sethi: That's perhaps the most important question.
 It is both a risk and an opportunity.
-Indeed, with all of the outsourcing over the last many years, organisations have lost some of the key content and contextual knowledge required to run their IT operations.
-We find that many IT organisations who are heavily outsourced sometimes do not readily have basic-and oftentimes critical-information like asset inventory or a good understanding of root causes driving IT issues.
-Only when a high-severity issue occurs do organisations deploy detailed root cause analysis.
+Indeed, with all of the outsourcing over the last many years, organizations have lost some of the key content and contextual knowledge required to run their IT operations.
+We find that many IT organizations who are heavily outsourced sometimes do not readily have basic-and oftentimes critical-information like asset inventory or a good understanding of root causes driving IT issues.
+Only when a high-severity issue occurs do organizations deploy detailed root cause analysis.
 It takes substantial time to then figure out the problem across the entire IT stack-from the application source code to the middleware to the underlying infrastructure.
 More often than not, that process leads to debate and no one takes accountability because different vendors (or the company itself) own different parts of IT.

 On the flip side, this is an opportunity is to take back control, rebuild the necessary skill set, and get in front of this issue, leveraging new service management-enabled opportunities.